-Name (also corker, cork taste, cork) for a dreaded wine faults, In Austria, this is also described as "the wine doubles" (stubble = corks).
-It manifests itself by musty, musty and chemical smell of wet, rotting wood or leather. the odor is also known as earthy described, what the alcohol geosmin is involved.
+Name (also corker, cork taste, cork) for a dreaded wine faults, In Austria this is colloquially also with "the wine stoppelt" (Stoppel = corks) described.
+It manifests itself by musty, musty and chemical smell of wet, rotting wood or leather.
+The odor is sometimes called earthy described, what the alcohol geosmin is involved.
 The taste is uncomfortable bitter and astringent, Often the error can only be perceived by smell.
-A typical feature is lack of fruit or a partially or completely covered varietal of the wine.
+A typical feature is lacking Fruchtighkeit or a partially or completely covered varietal of the wine.

-Although TCA usually enters the wine via the cork, it is by no means cork-specific, but the starting material TCP can come from many sources, which makes determining the cause more difficult.
+Although TCA usually enters the wine via the cork, it is by no means cork-specific, but the starting material TCP can come from many sources, which makes it difficult to determine the cause.
 Unfortunately, this also provides the reason that the cork problem is neglected or at worst considered insignificant.
 Still in the 1990s it was customary in cork production to bleach and sterilize the bark with substances containing chlorine.
 This has been changed over by most cork-producing countries, today it is with hydrogen peroxide worked.
 Another cause is the inadmissible preservation of corks and barrels with the toxic wood preservative PCP (pentachlorophenol).

 Likewise, chlorine-containing substances can be caused by polluted rainwater (for example, caused by bush or forest fires and industrial air pollution), by the use of pesticides in the vineyard and by the use of chlorine-containing substances in the winemaking respectively.
 In Europe, however, it is no longer possible to use plant protection products that could serve as precursors for TCA formation.
 In France, many Châteaux are currently renovating trusses and, in general, wooden beams impregnated with wood preservatives (TCP, other chlorophenols).
 These can evaporate and then enter the cellar atmosphere and from there into the wine.
 It is also possible to add up all chlorine sources.